pandaoh/js-xhttp/README.en.md

   {
     timeout: 10000, // timeout default: 30000
     cancelDuplicatedRequest: true, // Whether to cancel the duplicate request default: true
+    rejectErrorPromise: false, // [default: true] Use with errorHandler to reject the requestError
     retryConfig: {
       // Retry the configuration
       retry: 3, // retry count